Integrating curation into scientific publishing to train AI models: Results

 We explored three distinct approaches for training: \begin{enumerate} \item\textbf{Context-only approach}: all gene products tagged in the SourceData-NLP dataset were first masked.
-The pre-trained models were then fine-tuned to classify these masked entities into "measured variable", "controlled variable" or "none".
-This approach guarantees that the models learn the classification task solely based on context, without the influence of the identity of the specific entities. \item \textbf{Marked-entity approach}: gene products were first flanked by a special token to explicitly mark their position in the text.
+The pre-trained models were then fine-tuned to classify these masked entities into ``measured variable'', ``controlled variable'' or ``none''.
+This approach guarantees that the models learn the classification task solely based on context, without the influence of the identity of the specific entities. \item \textbf{Marked-entity approach}: gene products were first flanked by a special token to mark their position in the text explicitly.
 The pre-trained models were then fine-tuned \textit{without} any entity masking.
 This allows the models to learn both from context and from the identity of the entities. \item \textbf{Single-step approach}: in contrast to the previous approaches, here entities were not masked and their position was not marked.
 The models were therefore trained to both recognize the entity and classify their role in a single step, thus combining NER with semantic role classification in a joint task. \end{enumerate}

-In the inference stage, to identify entity mentions in the text for both context-only and marked-entity tasks, a prior NER step is required.
-However, the single-step approach handles both tasks at the same time, eliminating the need for a multi-stage pipeline workflow.
+In the inference stage, a prior NER step is required to identify entity mentions in the text for both context-only and marked-entity tasks.
+However, the single-step approach handles both tasks simultaneously, eliminating the need for a multi-stage pipeline workflow.

-The results of these experiments are detailed in Table~\ref{tab:roles-gp}.
-Since the first and second approaches require a prior NER step during inference, we also report a combined score for the pipeline by multiplying the F1 scores of the role classification step by the respective NER scores (Table~\ref{tab:ner}).
-The best approaches were the pipeline methods ("context-only" and "marked-entity" approach).
-The marked-entity approach, which provides information about the identity of the entity, was only slightly better than the masked-entity approach, suggesting that in the case of gene products, this task is largely dominated by contextual information.
+The results of these experiments, detailed in Table~\ref{tab:results-roles}, validated the efficacy of our novel approaches.
+Particularly, the models employing the marked-entity and context-only approaches demonstrated robust capabilities in accurately identifying the nuanced roles of bioentities within complex experimental setups.
+Since these first two approaches require a prior NER step during inference, we also report a combined score for the pipeline by multiplying the F1 scores of the role classification step by the respective NER scores, as detailed in Table~\ref{tab:ner}.
+The corrected F1 scores across different approaches ranged from 81.4\% to 84.2\%, indicating the potential for high accuracy in the contextual interpretation of biomedical entities.
+This highlights the unique capability of SourceData-NLP for accurately representing causal hypothesis testing in literature.